nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 We organised the different data classes into packages (eg.Items) which we will list out the collection of class of that data object

 ![Structure of the Item Component](images/ItemClassDiagram.png) <br>
-Figure 8: Class Diagram of `Item`
+Figure 8: Structure of the `Item`

 ![Structure of the Delivery Component](images/DeliveryClassDiagram.png) <br>
-Figure 9: Class Diagram of `Delivery`
+Figure 9: Structure of the `Delivery`

 ### Storage component
 Storage component is responsible to save the data of inventory and delivery book into the hard disk.